DiDi: 2021–present: initial public offering and regulatory scrutiny

-Due to the uncertainty surrounding DiDi and other Chinese companies listed in the US, the U.S. Securities and Exchange Commission temporarily halted all IPOs from Chinese companies in August of 2021.
+Due to the uncertainty surrounding DiDi and other Chinese companies listed in the US, the U.S. Securities and Exchange Commission temporarily halted all IPOs from Chinese companies in August 2021.
 DiDi also revealed that it was under investigation by the SEC in regards to its IPO.

 In December 2021, DiDi announced that it planned to delist from New York and re-list on the Hong Kong Stock Exchange.
-However, DiDi's plans to re-list on the Hong King Stock Exchange were halted in March of 2022 after the Cyberspace Administration of China informed DiDi executives that they still failed to meet security regulations, and DiDi's shares fell 44% as a result.
+However, DiDi's plans to re-list on the Hong Kong Stock Exchange were halted in March 2022 after the CAC informed DiDi executives that they still failed to meet security regulations, and DiDi's shares fell 44% as a result.

-DiDi formally de-listed from the NYSE on June 13th, 2022 and began trading over-the-counter under the symbol "DIDIY".
-DiDi was fined 8.026 billion yuan ($1.2 billion USD) by the Cyberspace Administration of China in July for allegedly breaking its cyber security laws.
+DiDi formally de-listed from the NYSE on 13 June 2022 and began trading over-the-counter under the symbol "DIDIY".
+DiDi was fined 8.026 billion yuan ($1.2 billion USD) by the CAC in July 2022 for breaking its cybersecurity laws.
 DiDi CEO, Cheng Wei, and DiDi President, Jean Liu, were also fined $150,000 each for the violations.

-DiDi finally won approval to restart new user registration in China in January of 2023, a week ahead of the Lunar New Year, in a move seen as a softening of China's crackdown on its tech companies.
+DiDi finally won approval to restart new user registration in China in January 2023 in a move seen as a softening of China's crackdown on its tech companies.

+In August 2023, it was announced DiDi had agreed to sell its autonomous driving technology unit and EV development project to the Guangzhou-headquartered electric vehicle manufacturer, Xpeng, in exchange for $744 million worth of shares.

+On 19 May 2024, Jean Liu, co-founder of DiDi, stepped down from her roles as president and board director after a decade at the helm of the company.
+Liu has announced she will continue as "permanent partner" and chief people officer, focusing on the company's long-term development, including talent and corporate social responsibility, while DiDi, which had faced significant regulatory scrutiny, will no longer have a president position.

+Criticism

+DiDi faced scrutiny after it continued to operate in the Russian market following the 2022 Russian invasion of Ukraine.
+Observers and critics argued that such a decision was inconsistent with the efforts of other multinational companies that scaled back or ceased operations in Russia during the war.